 Donating blood is one of the most direct ways to help others’ health.
 Blood donations can help cancer patients, those who have been involved in an accident, and surgical patients.
 In fact, “blood is the most precious gift that anyone can give to another person — [it’s] the gift of life,” according to the WHO.
 Learn more about the importance of blood donations and check with your local Red Cross network to find out where and how you can donate.

 Prioritize mental health

-Mental health is just as important as physical health.
-As the world continues to fight COVD-19, it’s more important than ever to keep an eye on your own mental health, as well as your friends’ and family’s mental health.
-Physical isolation due to the pandemic can quickly lead to loneliness and depression, which can also impact physical health.
+Mental health is just as important as physical health, and it’s more important than ever to keep an eye on your own mental health, as well as your friends’ and family’s mental health.
+Loneliness and depression can also impact physical health.
 Prioritize checking in with yourself, your friends, and your family, and offer a listening ear or help when needed.
 Find out more about you can make your mental health a priority and discover global resources for anyone who needs them.

 Hopefully, these tips inspire you to take action.
 Every step counts, because we can only achieve each SDG, and end the pandemic, together!